• ★ Customer Reviews

 The first thing to consider is the type of degree you are looking for.
 For example, if you want to pursue a Bachelor’s degree in audio engineering, then your total cost will be around $60,000-$100,000 for all four years, excluding the cost of living.

-However, if you want to pursue an Associate’s degree in audio engineering then your total cost will be around $30,000-$40,000.
+However, if you want to pursue an Associate’s degree in audio engineering, then your total cost will be around $30,000-$40,000.

-There are also undergraduate and certificate programs that range from $5,000 to $10,000 depending on the institution.
-These are 2-year programs part-time that can get your education started.
+There are also undergraduate and certificate programs that range from $5,000 to $10,00,0, depending on the institution.
+These are 2-year part-time programs that can get your education started.

-The next factor that can affect your cost is whether or not you plan on attending college full-time or part-time and what type of school it is (public or private).
+The next factor that can affect your cost is whether or not you plan on attending college full-time or part-time, and what type of school it is (public or private).

 What is the average salary for an audio engineer?

-What venues and jobs can audio engineer’s get hired?
+What venues and jobs can audio engineers get hired?

 • Theaters